segundofarina/HomeHelper/webapp/src/main/webapp/resources/adminTemplate/vendors/devbridge-autocomplete/readme.md

 * `showNoSuggestionNotice`: Default `false`.
 When no matching results, display a notification label.
 * `noSuggestionNotice`: Default `No results`.
 Text or htmlString or Element or jQuery object for no matching results label.
 * `onInvalidateSelection`: `function () {}` called when input is altered after selection has been made. `this` is bound to input element.
 * `tabDisabled`: Default `false`.
-Set to true to leave the cursor in the input field after the user tabs to select a suggestion.
+Set to true to leave the cursor in the input field after the client tabs to select a suggestion.

 ## Instance Methods